nosami/vsonline/vs-online/resources/troubleshooting.md

 - Unable to customize keybindings or context menu entries for Copy and Paste.
 Default keybindings to Copy/Paste in Editor, Terminal and all native input elements will still work.
 - Some fonts are not allowed as Safari disallows some web fonts to prevent finger printing [#83294](https://github.com/microsoft/vscode/issues/83294), for example Fira Code.
 - No Pinch to Zoom customization.
+- "Open documentation" button in the Preferences Sync dialog opens a blank page.
+This is currently tracked by Issue #[473](https://github.com/MicrosoftDocs/vsonline/issues/473).
+See [Setting Sync documentation](https://code.visualstudio.com/docs/editor/settings-sync).

 ### Firefox Known Issues:
 - Unable to customize keybindings.
 Basic keyboard shortcuts like **Ctrl/Cmd+N** to create new file and **Ctrl/Cmd+W** to close current file don't work.